What is a semen analysis?

-Semen analysis is the most important male infertility test.
-It accurately measures the number of sperm, their motility (ability to move), their morphology (size and shape), and the volume and consistency of the ejaculated sample.
+A semen analysis accurately measures the number of sperm, their motility (ability to move), their morphology (size and shape), and the volume and consistency of the ejaculated sample.
+A semen analysis is the most important male infertility test.

 You will need to produce a semen sample by masturbation, following 3 days abstinence from ejaculation.
-Collect the entire amount ejaculated in a sterile specimen container and bring it to one of our andrology labs, located throughout Sydney, Central Coast and Newcastle.
+Collect the entire amount ejaculated in a sterile specimen container and bring it to one of our andrology labs, located throughout Sydney, Central Coast, Newcastle, or Canberra.
 It is essential to first make an appointment with one of our laboratories, so that the semen sample can be analysed within one hour, in order to avoid compromising the sample.

 If you prefer, you can produce the sample in a private room at one of IVFAustralia’s clinics.